Mercer County New Jersey Property Search

 Mercer County New Jersey Property Data Insights

-Mercer County maintains extensive property records, encompassing 115,432 parcels with verified buildings, secondary addresses, and standardized zoning information.
-Updated on February 15, 2026, this dataset provides accurate land, building, and zoning details, enabling homeowners, buyers, and investors to make informed decisions about property values, development potential, and real estate trends throughout the county.
+Mercer County maintains extensive property records, encompassing total 110,612 parcels with verified buildings, secondary addresses, and standardized zoning information.
+Updated on March 10, 2026, this dataset provides accurate land, building, and zoning details, enabling homeowners, buyers, and investors to make informed decisions about property values, development potential, and real estate trends throughout the county.

 Parcels Overview